 Add the cauliflower and potatoes along with the red curry paste, curry, turmeric, coriander and cumin.
 Season with salt and pepper and saute for 5 more minutes until the vegetables are well coated with the curry paste and dish becomes very fragrant.

-Next, add the canned tomatoes with their juices, chickpeas or peas and coconut milk.
+Next, add the canned tomatoes with their juices, chickpeas and coconut milk.

 Bring to a boil, then turn the heat to low.
-Simmer for 20 minutes, stirring occasionally, until the cauliflower and potatoes are fork tender.
+Simmer for 30 minutes, stirring occasionally, until the cauliflower and potatoes are fork tender and the sauce thickens.

 Serve over rice and garnish with cilantro and lime slices, if desired